OCA/queue/queue_job/README.rst

 - Tip: to enable debug logging for the queue job, use ``--log-handler=odoo.addons.queue_job:DEBUG``

-**Migrating from server-side channels to per-database channels**
+**Migrating from server-wide channels to per-database channels**

-As long as ``channels`` (or ``ODOO_QUEUE_JOB_CHANNELS``) is set, the job runner keeps using the server-side channels.
+As long as ``channels`` (or ``ODOO_QUEUE_JOB_CHANNELS``) is set, the job runner keeps using the server-wide channels.

 To move to channels per database: